bmjoy/NEOColorPicker/README.md

 ![Inspector](https://user-images.githubusercontent.com/6721656/34644379-b04ab15a-f31c-11e7-85fe-c09f3eeea9cd.png)

-An exemple scene can be found in the Example folder.
+An example scene can be found in the Example folder.

 ## Credits
 * The BoxSlider was originally created by Judah Perez for his [HSV-Color-Picker-Unity](https://github.com/judah4/HSV-Color-Picker-Unity) and is also licensed under the MIT License.
-* The extensions for bypassing UI element's events like `onValueChanged` where originally made by "floky" and "_Daniel_" in [this Unity Forum thread](https://forum.unity.com/threads/change-the-value-of-a-toggle-without-triggering-onvaluechanged.275056/).
+* The extensions for bypassing UI element's events like `onValueChanged` were originally made by "floky" and "_Daniel_" in [this Unity Forum thread](https://forum.unity.com/threads/change-the-value-of-a-toggle-without-triggering-onvaluechanged.275056/).

 ## License
 [MIT](/LICENSE.md)